 About UsDaniels Lawn Service and Pressure Washing Inc. is a landscaping company located in Lake Mary, Florida right outside of Orlando.
 We specialize in Lawn Care, Tree Services, Pressure Washing, Bush Hogging, Land Clearing and Clean up services in Lake Mary FL, Sanford FL, Longwood FL and surrounding areas.
 We are completely licensed and insured for our services.
 If you have any questions about the services we provide, please don't hesitate to contact us at (321)282-9731 or visit the contact page and send an email.

-The BBB has determined that Daniel's Lawn Service & Pressure Washing, Inc. meets BBB accreditation standards, which include a commitment to make a good faith effort to resolve any consumer complaints.
+Daniel's Lawn Service & Pressure Washing, Inc. meets accreditation standards, which include a commitment to make a good faith effort to resolve any consumer complaints.